ShuvamBose/CAB-BOOKING-PORTAL/README.md

-# CAB-BOOKING-PORTAL_Sem_2_Project
+# CAB-BOOKING-PORTAL:
-This Project aims to cut down cost of travelling by using Special Routing Algorithm :Floyd–Warshall algorithm.
+This project aims to reduce the cost of traveling by implementing a special routing algorithm, namely the Floyd-Warshall algorithm (Dynamic Programming).

-This project was done as part of my second semester project in PES University for the subject : Problem Solving With C.
-The algorithm used helps to find the shortest path from Source to Destination as chosen by the User.
+The algorithm is used to determine the shortest path from the source to the destination as chosen by the user.

-The user details that are required for the booking are encrypted and stored in local device in the form of text file.
+User details required for booking are encrypted and stored locally in a text file.

-The validations are performed for every input provided by the user.
+Input validations are performed for every user-provided input.

-Necessary comments have been added for better understanding.
+Comments have been added throughout the code for improved understanding.

-We have also kept a provision for dynamic fare of the ride (the fare will rise or fall based on the weather conditions...for now we have used a random() for the same).
+We have also included a feature for dynamic fare calculation based on weather conditions.
+Currently, a random() function is being used for this purpose.